apache/cordova-docs/www/docs/en/dev/guide/platforms/windows/index.md

 - user : Specifies "current user" personal store
 - p : Password for pfx file
-- importPfx : Name of pfx file
+- importPFX : Name of pfx file

 Once installed, next step is to add packageThumbprint and packageCertificateKeyFile to build.json.
 In order to find the packageThumbprint, search for the CommonName you've associated with the certificate: